nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 * The following example
 	* runs the command "ping google.com"
 	* captures the command line output and prints it
-	* applies custom logic on the command line output
+	* applies custom logic on the execution results

 ```python
 # importing from 'subprocess' python module